balar2004/Ex-1-NFA-to-DFA/README.md

-## Exercise 1 - Conversion of Non-Deterministic Finite Automaton (NFA) To Deterministic Finite Automaton (DFA)
+## Ex-1 Conversion of Non-Deterministic Finite Automaton (NFA) To Deterministic Finite Automaton (DFA)
 ## Aim
 To write a C program for Conversion of Non-Deterministic Finite Automaton (NFA) To Deterministic Finite Automaton (DFA).